Isfahan: History

-Human habitation of the Isfahan region can be traced back to the Palaeolithic period.
-Archaeologists have recently found artifacts dating back to the Palaeolithic, Mesolithic, Neolithic, Bronze, and Iron ages.
+Human habitation in the Isfahan region can be traced back to the Palaeolithic period.
+Archaeologists have found artifacts dating back to the Palaeolithic, Mesolithic, Neolithic, Bronze, and Iron ages.
+During the Median rule, Isfahan became a regional centre, especially from the benefits of the Zayandehrud River.
+It was a religiously and ethnically diverse city during the reign of Cyrus the Great, and exhibited religious tolerance.